Jem212Mac/the-gabby-gourmand/README.md

     + [LucidChart](https://www.lucidchart.com/) was used to create the ERD.
     + [Figma](https://www.figma.com/) was used to create wireframes for the site.
     + [Cloudinary](https://cloudinary.com/) was used to store featured images for the website.
+    + [Am I Responsive](https://ui.dev/amiresponsive?) was used to create the headline image for the README.md
     + [W3C Validator](https://validator.w3.org/) was used to validate HTML5 code for the website.
     + [W3C CSS validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS code for the website.
     + [JShint](https://jshint.com/) was used to validate JS code for the website.